oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 containing :ref:`tnsnames.ora <optnetfiles>`.
 The ``wallet_location``
 parameter is the directory containing the PEM file.
 In this example the files are in the same directory.
 The ``wallet_password`` parameter should be set to the password created in the cloud console when downloading the wallet.
-For example, to connect as the ADMIN user using the ``mydb_low`` network service
+It is not the database password.
+For example, to connect as the ADMIN user using the ``mydb_low`` network service name:
-name:

 .. code-block:: python